 When is Election Day?

-- Primary for all seats in the New York State Assembly and New York State Senate
+- The New York State Assembly and New York State Senate

-- Primary for Queens borough president, for the remainder of Melinda Katz's term.
-NOTE: Only for registered voters in Queens
+- Queens borough president, for the remainder of Melinda Katz's term.
+NOTE: Only for registered voters in Queens.

 Can I vote without having to go to a poll site in person?

-For the June primaries, yes, New Yorkers are encouraged to vote absentee because of the coronavirus pandemic.
-Voters can fill out the application mailed to their home and return it by June 16, or apply online at nycabsentee.com.
+Yes, New Yorkers are encouraged to vote absentee because of the coronavirus pandemic.
+Voters can apply online at nycabsentee.com.